Pravesh-mansharamani/Omegle/README.md

 ## Features :
 - 2 people can connect and chat with each other.
 - Max number of rooms server can handle at a time is 500.
+So, total 1000 users at once
 - If a room is full, the user will be redirected to a new room.
 - If a user leaves the room, the other user will be redirected to a new room.